-Shapewear is typically a very specific type of lingerie—itt smooths out lines and can make you feel more confident about wearing a figure-hugging dress, but it’s not usually the sort of thing you’d want to wear by itself.
-Yes, the Kardashians have made it much more commonplace, but it’s still considered to be on the more inelegant side of lingerie.
+Shapewear is typically a very specific type of lingerie—it smooths out lines and can make you feel more confident about wearing a figure-hugging dress, but it’s not usually the sort of thing you’d want to wear by itself (although the Kardashians have made that much more common).

-So when Heist, those clever people behind the comfiest tights ever (they’re seriously good—you really should get a pair), launched black, beige and brown Outer Body bodysuits, the brand found its customers started to wear it not just as shapewear, but also as part of their usual wardrobe.
+So when Heist, those clever people behind the comfiest tights ever (they’re seriously good—you really should get a pair) launched black, beige and brown Outer Body bodysuits, the brand found its customers started to wear it not just as shapewear but also as part of their usual wardrobes.

-Our editors see it as part of our jobs to try on items so our readers can truly see how pieces look, the Who What Wear UK team tested the bodysuits in the new colours and paired them with different outfits.
+It’s part of our job to try on items so our readers can truly see how pieces look, so today we’re testing the bodysuits in the new colours and pairing them with different outfits.
 Below, we’ve shown you how you can wear them with everyday looks as well as our conclusions on the shapewear.

 Well, with these new bodysuits, that’s not an issue.
-I wore the blue colour (Ink) with some faux leather trousers and a blazer, which is an outfit I would definitely repeat again—especially for a night out.
-As for support, this was surprisingly good considering I would usually never go braless, but this made me think otherwise.
+I wore the blue colour (Ink) with faux-leather trousers and a blazer, an outfit I would definitely repeat again—especially for a night out.
+As for support, this was surprisingly good, considering I would usually never go braless.

-“This certainly feels like shapewear, as it is very snug from below the bra cups, but it doesn’t feel restrictive or like there is too much ‘sucking in’ going on.
-It gives you a subtle smoothing and is something I would even consider wearing for a long day at work or to an event where I’m going to eat more than canapés.
-It would be useful under blouses and tops that are a little too see-through, however, I personally wouldn’t want to wear this alone as a top or expose the bra area as the lack of cups give the body a very Rachel Green in Friends ‘Hey, I’ve got no bra on’ effect.” —Emma Spedding
+“This certainly feels like shapewear, as it’s very snug from below the bra cups, but it doesn’t feel restrictive or like there’s too much ‘sucking in’ going on.
+It gives you a subtle smoothing; it’s something I’d even consider wearing for a long day at work or to an event where I’m going to eat more than canapés.
+It would be useful under blouses and tops that are a little too see-through, but I wouldn’t want to wear this alone as a top or expose the bra area, as the lack of cups give the body a very Rachel Green ‘Hey, I’ve got no bra on’ effect.” —Emma Spedding